‘Impossible to shut Russia behind iron curtain,’ says Kremlin

 The EU also promised to impose “massive” sanctions that will have severe consequences on Russia.
 In a statement the European Council said that they would meet on Thursday to “agree in principle on further restrictive measures that will impose massive and severe consequences on Russia for its action.”

-UK prime minister promised to “hobble the Russian economy” with a massive package of sanctions.
-Boris Johnson said in a televised statement that: “Diplomatically, politically, economically, and eventually, militarily, this hideous and barbaric venture of Vladimir Putin must end in failure.”
+Boris Johnson has promised to “hobble the Russian economy” with a massive package of sanctions.
+The UK prime minister said in a televised statement: “Diplomatically, politically, economically, and eventually, militarily, this hideous and barbaric venture of Vladimir Putin must end in failure.”

 He promised to reduce the Putin regime to a “pariah status”.